Weird-Ghosts/www/content/baby-ghosts/index.md

 #intro

-Are you (and maybe a team) building a video game studio with a co-operative model?
-Looking for support that understands that you, as an underrepresented founder in the industry, run up against barriers, biases, and bullshit?
+Are you building a video game studio with a co-operative model?
+Looking understanding that you, as an underrepresented founder in the industry, run up against barriers, biases, and bullshit?
 The Baby Ghosts Peer Accelerator could be for you!

 ::